yishn/sinho/README.md

 el.name = "Jane"; // Component will now display "Hello, Jane!" console.log(el.name); // Prints "Jane"
 ```

-Note that none of the properties are required to be set when constructing the
-component.

 For reactivity in templates, you need signals instead.
 You can get the signals
 of your properties in `this.props`: